 Actually, wait.
-I did share a *skinnier* version about 5 years ago that’s made with zero flour, a blender, Greek yogurt, and oats.
+I did share skinny peanut butter swirl brownies about 5 years ago that’s made with zero flour, a blender, Greek yogurt, and oats.
 Sounds very strange, but it totally works.
 By the way, I’ve since made them with coconut sugar and they’re SO GOOD.
+I’ve also made peanut butter filled brownie cookies!

 We’re not on a diet today.
 This is the real deal.
 The obnoxiously fudgy dense brownies completely overloaded with chocolate and swirled with an awesomely rich peanut butter filling and– wait for it– filled with chopped peanut butter cups.
 If you listen closely, you can hear your bikini running away in fright.